ricacostt/100-days-of-code/log.md

 **▶️Today's Progress**

-- Sign up for codeWars
-- Introduction of the Document Object Model **(DOM)** and working with it in the browser console.
-    - Learn about variables, selectors, nodeList, used functions & creating elements
+- Introduction of the Document Object Model (DOM) and working with it in the browser console, learnt about variables, selectors, using functions and creating elements in VSc.
+- Sign up for codeWars.